 Win with Studiocanal this awards season!

-To celebrate the awards season and courtesy of Studiocanal, you can win an LG 43″ 4K TV, LG Blu-Ray Player + LG 2.1 Soundbar AND a special Oscars DVD bundle consisting of great awards classics like The Deer Hunter, Manchester by The Sea, Apocalypse Now + more.
+To celebrate the awards season and courtesy of Studiocanal, you can win an LG 43″ 4K TV, LG Blu-Ray Player + LG 2.1 Soundbar AND a special Oscars BLU-RAY DVD bundle of NINE FILMS consisting of great awards classics like The Deer Hunter, Manchester by The Sea, Imitation Game, Inside Llewyn Davis and many more!

 Terms & Conditions